memomsft/delta-lake-optimizations/docs/02-lab-optimizations.md

 ```

 Take note of the execution times printed in the output (for example: ⏱ 8.52s).
-Later, you will run these same queries again after OPTIMIZE and Z-ORDER to compare performance improvements.
+Later, you will run these same queries again after OPTIMIZE VORDER to compare performance improvements.

 ![Setup](img/opti2.png)